vdchoi/theratcave.github.io/_pages/staff.md

 Hi everyone, it's Vic.
 Hope you’re having a great day.

-In the server, I'm responsible for our data and growth planning.
+In the server, I'm responsible for our data, website and growth planning.
 To introduce myself, I’ll just share some of my interests:

 **Work**
 In real life, I work as a senior data scientist managing product analytics and algorithm development.
 Always down to nerd out about data-related topics, or help out if you have any questions in your stats/math classes!